zephyrtronium/iolang/README.md

 To embed an iolang interpreter into a Go program, one would use the `NewVM()` function to get a `*VM`, use `SetSlot()` to make available any extras, then feed the VM code to evaluate with its `DoString()` and `DoReader()` methods.
 The VM also has methods like `NewNumber()`, `NewString()`, `NewObject()`, &c. to create primitives.
 The API is currently incomplete and may change.

-The `io` directory contains a REPL as an example of embedding iolang.
+The `cmd/io` directory contains a REPL as an example of embedding iolang.

 [This implementation does not always behave identically to the original.](https://github.com/zephyrtronium/iolang/wiki/Implementation-Specific-Behavior)